Skip to Main Content

 • Publications

-Editorial: The emerging role of endothelial cells in vascular and metabolic disorders; endothelium regeneration and vascular repair is the future for therapeutics
+Editorial: The emerging role of endothelial cells in vascular and metabolic disorders; endothelium regeneration and vascular repair is the future for therapeutics.

-Bhalla P, Cleaver O Frontiers in Cell and Developmental Biology 2024 12
+Bhalla P, Cleaver O, Front Cell Dev Biol 2024 12 1512568

 • Professional Associations/Affiliations